citp/privacy-policy-historical/m/ma/mag/magnushealthportal.com.md

 Children under age 18 may not register with Magnus Health.
 We ask that patients who are minors be registered under a parent or guardian’s Magnus Health account.

-Magnus Health will not contact children under age 18 about our services without a parent’s permission.
+Magnus Health will not contact children under age 18 about our services.

 Magnus Health does not ask a child under age 18 for more personal information.

 ### **Information Sharing and Disclosure**

+Magnus Health will share your personal information with third parties only in the ways that are described in this privacy policy.
 Magnus Health does not rent, sell, or share personal information about you with other people or non-affiliated companies except to provide services you’ve requested, when we have your permission, or under the following circumstances:

   * We provide the information to emergency personnel and other healthcare professionals under HIPAA confidentiality agreements.
 These professionals may use your personal information to help Magnus Health communicate with you.
   * We respond to subpoenas, court orders, or legal process, or to establish or exercise our legal rights or defend against legal claims.
   * We believe it necessary to share information in order to investigate, prevent, or take action regarding illegal activities, suspected fraud, situations involving potential threats to the physical safety of any person, violations of Magnus terms of use, or as otherwise required by law.
   * We transfer information about you if Magnus Health is acquired by or merged with another company.
 In this event, Magnus Health will notify you before information about you is transferred and becomes subject to a different privacy policy.
+  * We may deliver educational information or product information from companies that provide relevant information, products or services for our customers.
+These companies do not receive your personal information.
   * We may provide your personal information to companies that provide services to help us with our business activities such as hosting provider or customer service provider.
 These companies are authorized to use your personal information only as necessary to provide these services.